GenericMappingTools/gmt/trunk/doc/rst/source/gmtmath.rst

 **BITTEST**, and **BITXOR**) convert a tables’s double precision values to unsigned 64-bit ints to perform the bitwise operations.
-Consequently, the largest whole integer value that can be stored in a double precision value is 2^54 or 9,007,199,254,740,992.
+Consequently, the largest whole integer value that can be stored in a double precision value is 2^53 or 9,007,199,254,740,992.
 Any higher result will be masked to fit in the lower 54 bits.
+Thus, bit operations are effectively limited to 54 bits.
 All bitwise operators return NaN if given NaN arguments or bit-settings <= 0.

 (9) TAPER will interpret its argument to be a width in the same units as the time-axis, but if no time is provided (i.e., plain data tables) then